Tpavimalini/StakeSync/README.md

 # StakeSync

+## 🏆 Built for StakeKit x Safe Agentathon
+This project integrates **StakeKit API** in `src/services/main.ts` to manage liquidity, optimize yields, and automate DeFi strategies.

 ## 🚀 Overview- my idea
 **StakeSync** is an AI-powered **DeFi Smart Account** that utilizes a Multi-Agent Liquidity Swarm to optimize profits across arbitrage, lending, and staking.
 Unlike traditional bots that focus only on arbitrage, StakeSync dynamically shifts liquidity in real-time based on user preferences and risk levels.